Vatican City Heliport

 Vatican City Heliport (Portus helicopterorum Civitatis Vaticanae, Eliporto di Città del Vaticano) consists of a 25 × 17 m rectangular concrete landing area linked with a circular parking area.
 It is used for short journeys from or to Vatican City by the pope and visiting heads of state.
+The heliport is the only aviation facility within Vatican City, making all helicopter flights technically international flights.

 Structure

 The heliport is at 75 m above sea level, in the French-style portion of the Vatican Gardens, and is referred to also as a helipad.
 It is situated in the westernmost bastion of the Leonine Wall, which marks the westernmost point of Vatican City State.

 History

 It was constructed in 1976 under Pope Paul VI (1963–1978), facilitating transfers between Vatican City and the summer papal residence at Castel Gandolfo for occasions such as the regular Wednesday general audience, when travel by car could take a couple of hours each way and would cause inconvenience to other road users.

 In 1978, Pope John Paul II had a bronze statue representing Our Lady of Częstochowa placed nearby.

+In 2011, Pope Benedict XVI took a direct flight from the Vatican City Heliport to the Torraccia Airfield in the San Marino, and back to the Vatican City Heliport later that day.
+Making it the first direct international flight from Vatican City to a country besides Italy.

+In 2026, Pope Leo XIV took a direct flight from the Vatican City Heliport to the Monaco Heliport in the Principality of Monaco, and back to the Vatican City Heliport later that day.
+Pope Leo XIV also visited San Marino by direct helicopter flight from the Vatican City Heliport in 2026.